-We are a Texas-based nonprofit dedicated to providing a public resource of reliable information about the health, environmental and ethical implications of using and consuming animals.
+We are a Texas-based nonprofit dedicated to providing a public resource of information about the health, environmental and ethical implications of using and consuming animals.
 We also cover a number of related topics, including the role of human population growth in exacerbating current environmental challenges.

 We focus primarily on creating short informational video presentations, interviewing experts, and writing articles.
 We provide the underlying sources and studies referenced in all of our presentations and articles.
 The content on this website is free to share publicly for non-commercial purposes (for more, please see “Ownership and Republishing” in our Terms and Use Agreement linked in the footer below).

 We also invite you to subscribe to be notified by email of updates and also to follow us on social media.
 Thank you for visiting our website, and for sharing the information provided here to help raise awareness about these issues.

 Our co-founders both have “day jobs” in their respective professions, but since 2015 have dedicated substantial time on a volunteer basis to develop and operate this nonprofit project.
 They share a strong commitment in making significant, but often overlooked, information about animal use and consumption more widely-known and available to all.

 Sofia Pineda Ochoa, M.D., is a practicing physician in Houston, Texas.
 Originally from Guadalajara, Mexico, Sofia completed medical school at Universidad de Guadalajara.
 Prior to relocating to the United States, she practiced at the Emergency Department of the Guadalajara County Hospital.